txthinking/brook/docs/withoutbrookprotocol.md

 ## --withoutBrookProtocol

---withoutBrookProtocol is the same as brook wsserver and brook wssserver, but without brook protocol encryption.<br/>
+Brook protocol itself uses strong encryption algorithm, when brook wsserver and brook wssserver are enabled --withoutBrookProtocol means:<br/>
-So it is not recommended to use --withoutBrookProtocol together with --insecure.<br/>
+**`Better performance, but data is not strongly encrypted using Brook protocol.
+So please use certificate encryption, and it is not recommended to use --withoutBrookProtocol and --insecure together `**

 ## Case 1: Run brook wsserver --withoutBrookProtocol + [nico](https://github.com/txthinking/nico) with trusted certificate